bsipocz/nddata/docs/index.rst

 Documentation
 =============

-This is an affiliated package for the AstroPy package.
-The documentation for this package will be here sometime...
+This is a private spinoff of the `astropy.nddata` module.

 .. toctree::
     :maxdepth: 2